seamplex/milonga/README.md

  a. the diffusion approximation, or
  b. the discrete ordinates $S_N$ method

-over unstructured grids (although simple structured grids can also be used) based on either
+over unstructured grids (although simple structured grids can also be used) based on either a

- i. a finite-volumes, or
+ i. finite-volumes, or
- ii. a finite-elements
+ ii. finite-elements

 discretization scheme.
 It works on top of the [wasora](http://www.seamplex.com/wasora) framework, which provides means to parse and understand a high-level plain-text input file containing algebraic expressions, data for function interpolation, differential equations and output instructions amongst other facilities.
 Therefore, any mathematical computation which can be done by wasora---i.e. parametric calculations, multidimensional optimization, function interpolation and integration, etc.---can be combined with the facilities that milonga provides to solve the neutron diffusion equation.